Skip to main content

 Blini

-Thin Russian pancakes similar to crepes, made with yeasted dough for light, fluffy texture.
-Served with caviar, smoked salmon, sour cream, jam, or honey.
-Maslenitsa festival celebrates blini before Lent.
-Symbol of sun with their round golden shape.
+Thin Russian pancakes close to crepes, made with a yeasted batter that keeps them light.
+They get topped with caviar, smoked salmon, sour cream, jam or honey.
+The Maslenitsa festival before Lent is built around them, and their round golden shape stands in for the sun.

 Olivier Salad